 Feature Interactions and Restrictions Resource Reservation Protocol (RSVP) If RSVP is enabled for the call, Cisco Unified Communications Manager first tries to allocate an RSVPAgent that is also labeled as TRP.
 Otherwise, another TRP device is inserted between the RSVPAgent and the endpoint.
 Transcoder for call If you need a transcoder for the call and need to allocate it on the same side as the endpoint that needs TRP, Cisco Unified Communications Manager first tries to allocate a transcoder that is also labeled as TRP.
 Otherwise, another TRP device is inserted between the transcoder and the endpoint.
 MTP allocation for endpoint If you check both the Media Termination Point Required check box and the Use Trusted Relay Point check box for an endpoint, Cisco Unified Communications Manager should allocate an MTP that is also a TRP.
 If the administrator fails to allocate such an MTP or TRP, the call status appears.
-TRP allocation In most instances, TRP is allocated after users answer the call, so if a call faidue to failure to allocate the TRP, users may receive fast-busy tone after answer the call.
-(The SIP outbound leg with MTP required, or H.323 outbound fastst represents an exception.)
-TRP Insertion for endpoint Cisco Unified Communications Manager must insert a TRP for the endpoint if you have checked the Use Trusted Relay Point check box for either the endpoint or the device pool that is associated with the device.
-The call may fail if Cisco Unified Communications Manager fails to allocate a TRP while the Fail Call If Trusted Relay Point Allocation Fails service parameter is set to True .
-TRP and remote users TRP is not recommended for providing secure solution for work from home remote users.
+TRP allocationIn most instances, TRP is allocated after users answer the call, so if a cadue to failure to allocate the TRP, users may receive fast-busy tone after art the call.
+(The SIP outbound leg with MTP required, or H.323 outbound represents an exception.)
+TRP Insertion for endpoint

+Feature Interactions and Restrictions TRP and remote users TRP is not recommended for providing secure solution for work from home remote users.
 Expressway's Mobile and Remote Access is the recommended solution.